Facebook pivots into Stories

 Facebook tells me after content disappears from your Story or Direct messages, it completely deletes the content off its servers.
 The only exception is if it’s flagged by someone for violating Facebook’s community standards, in which case it’s kept until the investigation concludes.
 Though it might seem a bit redundant with Messenger also having its own camera, Hayes says “it’s not out intention to build up Direct as a Messenger replacement.”

-The New News Feed
+The new News Feed

 Whenever you move 1.8 billion people’s furniture, some are going to get pissed.
 Loyal Snapchat users or those who’s friends primarily live on Instagram might see Stories as making Facebook too cluttered, bloated, or redundant.
 But there are still at least a billion people who would probably enjoy Stories that aren’t using them every day yet.
 These are Facebook’s core targets with today’s launches.